ykubota/embulk-input-jstat/README.md

 [Embulk](https://github.com/embulk/embulk) input plugin for [jstat](http://docs.oracle.com/javase/8/docs/technotes/tools/unix/jstat.html).
 Now, this plugin supports only JDK8.

+## Requirements

+- Embulk 0.4.1 or later.
+- bundler 1.7 or later.
+- rake 10.0 or later.

 ## Installation

 Run this command with your embulk binary.